statsig-io/docs/docs/integrations/data-imports/overview.md

 3. To go the "Ingestion" tab
 4. Click on a Data Warehouse you want to ingest from

-You will be required to set up connections with necessary credentials, and map your data to appropriate schema that Statsig expects to see for each datasets.
+You will be required to set up connections with necessary credentials, and map your data fields to the fields Statsig expects to ingest.
+Please refer to the warehouse-level setup documentation for more information on setup.